 While the report, Uncounted and Unreached (.pdf), highlights the need for increased access to healthcare and population data, the need for universal birth registration goes much deeper.

-“Birth registration impacts all aspects of a child’s well-being,” explains Eaves.
+“Birth registration impacts all aspects of a child’s well-being,” explained Eaves.
 “Without documentation of an official name or nationality, children are often prevented from accessing healthcare such as immunizations, enrolling in school, and even receiving inheritance.”

 Human traffickers seek out people who will not be missed — vulnerable and powerless individuals.
 A birth certificate helps protect children from human trafficking, child labor, early marriage, and underage conscription into armed forces.